One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

-Third, if some time-like geodesic of the type~\eqref{eq-hyperbolic-time-geodesic} comes to a point that is upper than the surface of these asymptotes, then the same argument implies that there exists a one-parameter family of time-like geodesics such that there is a geodesic with $c$-coordinate is greater than $\pi$ for the time less than the first Maxwell time.
+Third, if some time-like extremal trajectory of the type~\eqref{eq-hyperbolic-time-geodesic} comes to a point that is upper than the surface of these asymptotes, then the same argument implies that there exists a one-parameter family of time-like extremal trajectories such that there is an extremal trajectory with $c$-coordinate greater than $\pi$ for the time less than the first Maxwell time.
 It follows that $q_1$ changes the sign.
 Whence, at some time moment less than the first Maxwell time we obtain $q_1 = q_2 = 0$.
 This contradicts with the definition of the first Maxwell time.

 It remains to write an equation for the upper boundary of the set $\A_{\tmax}$.
 In the Lie group $\SU_{1,1}$ in $(q_0,q_1,q_2,q_3)$-coordinates we have the equation $q_1 = \pm q_2$ for the asymptotic $\SO_{1,1}$-orbits.
 If we lift this surface to the universal covering $G$ at a point we get $q_1 = \sin{c}\sqrt{1+|w|^2}$.
 Hence, $c = \pi - \arcsin{\frac{|q_2|}{\sqrt{1+|w|^2}}}$. \end{proof}